 • • •

 Before taking my fight out of Istanbul, I went to Starbucks for a simit and an Americano.
 It felt like a retreat.
-But who was watching?
+But what was the final count?
 I’d still paid for my visa, booked a room, flown into the massive new airport, and supported the local transit.
 I’d increased the tourist headcount by one.
 That couldn’t be changed by what news I read or by which historic sites I’d missed.
-The Turkish tourism bureau doesn’t recommend a visit to the Saudi consulate, where Jamal Khashoggi was dismembered by allies of the United States government, who barely protested.
+The Turkish tourism bureau doesn’t recommend a visit to the Saudi consulate, where Jamal Khashoggi was dismembered by allies of the United States government, who barely protested, which is always worth repeating.
 But it’s hard to displace what demands real attention.
 Some things aren’t attractions in the positive sense of the word. •